reflectoring/reflectoring.github.io/content/blog/2023/2023-01-25-junit5-parameterized-tests.md

 If you’re reading this article, it means you’re already well-versed with `JUnit`.

 Let me give you a summary on `JUnit` - In software development, we developers write code which does something simple as designing a person’s profile (where you left/right swipe 😉) or as complex as making a payment (in a banking system).
 When we develop these features, we tend to write unit tests.
 As the name suggests, the only purpose of the unit tests is to make sure the smallest of small parts of the code are behaving the way we expected.
 If the execution of the unit test fails for any reason, it means we have modified the desired functionality (or we like to call it broken functionality).
 One such tool available for writing unit tests is JUnit.
 These unit tests are tiny programs, yet so powerful and execute in a (Thanos) snap.
-If you like to learn more about `JUnit5` (also known as JUnit Jupiter), please check out - [junit5 article here](https://reflectoring.io/junit5/)
+If you like to learn more about `JUnit5` (also known as JUnit Jupiter), please check out - [JUnit5 article here](https://reflectoring.io/junit5/)

 Now that we know about JUnits.
 Let us now concentrate on the topic (for which you started to read this blog) - Parameterized tests in JUnit5.
+The parameterized tests solve the most common problems while developing a test framework for any old/new functionalities.

+- Writing a test case for every possible input becomes easy.
+- A single test case accepts multiple inputs to test the source code, which helps in reducing test code duplication.
+- By checking the single test case, we can confidently say that all the possible scenarios have been covered, which helps us to maintain better code coverage.

 The development teams like to write reusable, loosely coupled source code using methods or classes.
 The behaviour of your source code depends on the parameters passed.
 For example - The sum method in a `Calculator` class can work with integer and float values.
 `JUnit5` has built the parameterized tests capability on a similar thought process, where we are testing the source code by writing a single test case that can accept different inputs.
-For the above case, we write a single sum test case that takes integer and float inputs (compared to 2 test cases for sum_integer and sum_float in prior versions of JUnit5).
+For the above case, we write a single sum test case that takes integer and float inputs (Comparing test implementation for the sum in the prior versions of JUnit5, we had to write a sum test case that accepts only integer inputs.
+And for float inputs, we must create a second test case.
+This whole process of creating a new test method per input increases code duplication).

 {{% github "https://github.com/thombergs/code-examples/tree/master/core-java/junit5-parameterized-tests" %}}